alexeyza/startup-programming/milestone 1 - proof of concept.md

 - All source code should be pushed to the repository you created.
 - Documentation (usage instructions, screenshots, etc...) should be put in their appropriate place (README.md / Wiki tab / Project Home).
 - Features and Bugs (and project road-map) should be administered using the Issues tab.
+- License: choose the one that suits you best ([this](http://choosealicense.com/) might help), if you can't decide choose Apache V2.

 ###2.
 Feature List